 Study Games Design at Griffith to create the next wave of games and virtual worlds.

 Master of Screen Production

-Undertake practical work, integrated with screenings and discussions, in a strong collaborative environment.
-Take advantage of practical work placements or internships that allow you to combine theory and practice.
+Undertake practical work in a strong collaborative environment with screenings and discussions.
+Take advantage of work placements or internships to combine theory and practice.
 Your acquired research skills will help you respond effectively to the changing nature of the screen production industry.